 Supplementing with any of the prior substrates has the ability to increase adrenaline levels, given that the enzyme between said substrate and adrenalines are not maxed out.

-Phenylketonuria (PKA) is a genetic disease in which the body fails to properly metabolize the amino acid Phenylalanine, and said amino acid can build up to toxic levels.
+Phenylketonuria (PKU) is a genetic disease in which the body fails to properly metabolize the amino acid Phenylalanine, and said amino acid can build up to toxic levels.

-Tyrosine has been looked at for possibly alleviating symptoms of PKA (as a reduction of phenylalanine may reduce catecholamines, but this can be attenuated with L-Tyrosine which is what Phenylalanine turns into in order to create catecholamines).
+Tyrosine has been looked at for possibly alleviating symptoms of PKU (as a reduction of phenylalanine may reduce catecholamines, but this can be attenuated with L-tyrosine which is what Phenylalanine turns into in order to create catecholamines).
 Results, however, are preliminary.